 - Offices or posts held by respondent

-Pursuant to U.S. Department of Justice regulations (28 CFR 22), all fields directly identifying the research subjects must be removed prior to deposit.
+All fields directly identifying the research subjects must be removed prior to deposit.
 Therefore, if the data contain direct identifiers and/or contact information, i.e. a roster file with names, addresses, etc., these should be not be deposited.
-Indirect identifiers may remain in the research data if needed to reproduce the original research findings or if removing them would significantly degrading the value of the research data.
+Indirect identifiers may remain in the research data if needed to reproduce the original research findings or if removing them would significantly degrade the value of the research data.

-Depositors can contact NACJD staff with any questions they have about how to prepare the data with confidential content for deposit or to discuss Restricted Data Access (PDF 16K) or Delayed Dissemination options.
-NACJD staff available by email at firstname.lastname@example.org, or by phone at 800-999-0960.
+Depositors can contact NACJD staff with any questions they have about how to prepare the data with confidential content for deposit or to discuss Restricted Data or other options.
+NACJD staff are available by email at firstname.lastname@example.org, or by